-Nicolas Marechal is an interactive designer, installation artist and filmmaker, and a specialist tutor on MA Interaction Design Communication at London College of Communication.
+Nicolas Marechal is an interactive designer, installation artist and filmmaker, and Lecturer on MA Interaction Design Communication at London College of Communication.

 Nicolas gained an MSc in Electronic Imaging from Duncan of Jordanstone College of Art and Design (University of Dundee) and a BA in Film Practice at the Institute of Broadcasting Studies (Belgium).
 He started his career by directing, editing documentaries and video art.
 His work has been either broadcasted or exhibited internationally.
 Since 2008, he has worked as an interactive artist and designer.